-Day 7: Punakha Valley walk.
-Visit Punakha Dzong.
+Day 6: Punakha Valley walk and visit to Punakha Dzong.
 Drive to Gangtey.

-Today you will do a lovely walk in the Punakha Valley.
-You drive further up the valley and start your walk at a pedestrian suspension bridge that crosses the Mo Chu River and follow up through paddy fields to the base of the hill where Khamsum Yuelley Namgyal Chorten is sited.
-The climb to the top is then quite steep but takes only 45 minutes or so.
+After breakfast you will make the short drive a little further up the valley and start your walk at a pedestrian suspension bridge that crosses the Mo Chu River.
+You follow up through paddy fields to the base of the hill where Khamsum Yuelley Namgyal Chorten is sited.
+The climb to the top is then quite steep, but takes only 45 minutes or so.
 This Chorten was consecrated in December 1999 and contains sacred relics donated from Punakha Dzong.
-Leaving the grounds of the chorten via a different gate you descend to join a contouring path which ultimately leads you to the small village of Yabesa and you then follow the Mo Chu downstream past Sonagasha, the King's Palace and on to Punakha Dzong.
+Leaving the grounds of the Chorten via a different gate you descend to join a contouring path which ultimately leads you to the small village of Yabesa and you then follow the Mo Chu downstream past Sonagasha, the King's Palace and on to Punakha Dzong.

 The fabulous Punakha Dzong, one of the most spectacular and important in the kingdom, is situated at the confluence of two rivers.
 In 1994 there was a major flood in the town which caused a lot of damage to the dzong but it has now been beautifully renovated and is a real showcase for Bhutanese craftsmanship and painting.
 You are normally allowed into the dzong unless there are VIPs visiting.
+After your visit you may either drive back to your hotel or extend your walk southwards down the valley for a further hour or so to reach the large settlement of Khuruthang and continue on to your hotel or to meet up with your transport.